Homestay in Saitama Prefecture 2020

 Saitama Prefecture is next to Tokyo and home to four venues of Tokyo 2020: Saitama Super Arena (basketball) and Saitama Stadium (football/soccer) in Saitama city, Asaka Shooting Range (shooting) in Asaka, and Kasumigaseki Country Club (golf) in Kawagoe.* Spurred by this Olympic connection, Saitama Prefecture is now offering free homestays to non-Japanese having a connection to the Tokyo 2020 Olympics/Paralympics.
 Homestay guests can be Games volunteers, family members of Olympic/Paralympic athletes, Olympic/Paralympic officials, NOC/NPC members, foreign correspondents, etc. Basically, up to three people can stay with a host family for a maximum of three nights.
 So you can homestay as a single person, as a couple, with a friend, parents with a child, siblings, etc.

-*Tokyo 2020 will be postponed to 2021 and Saitama Homestay Program will be extended to the new Tokyo 2020 dates.
+*Tokyo 2020 has been postponed to July–Sept.
+2021 and Saitama Homestay Program will be extended to the new Tokyo 2020 dates.

 I was told that the maximum number of guests and maximum nights can be flexible depending on the host family.
 For example, it may be possible for a family of four (two parents and two children) to be hosted.
 It’s also possible to homestay longer by changing your host family after three nights and staying with a different host family for up to another three nights.
 (It might be possible to stay with the same host family for more nights too.)